 2. Brown Meringue – Make your meringue look like a professional creation.
 Brown the topping just before serving.
 My favorites are lemon meringue and banana cream pie.

-3. Marshmallows – Bet you didn’t think about using a torch to brown marshmallows, but it you don’t have a fire this is a great alternative.
+3. Marshmallows – I bet you didn’t think about using a torch to brown marshmallows, but this is a great alternative if you don’t have a fire.
 Put your marshmallows on a fork and twirl in front of the flame.

 5. Salad toppings – Sprinkle the top of a salad with bread crumbs and Parmesan cheese, then brown the topping with your torch until the cheese just starts to melt.